alifsemi/alif_ml-embedded-evaluation-kit/docs/sections/customizing.md

 Please refer to `use_case/img_class/src/MobileNetModel.cc` for code examples.

-If you are using a TensorFlow Lite model compiled with Vela, it is important to add a custom *Ethos-U55* operator to the operators list.
+If you are using a TensorFlow Lite model compiled with Vela, it is important to add a custom *Ethos-U* operator to the operators list.

-The following example shows how to add the custom *Ethos-U55* operator with the TensorFlow Lite Micro framework. when defined, `ARM_NPU` excludes the code if the application was built without NPU support.
+The following example shows how to add the custom *Ethos-U* operator with the TensorFlow Lite Micro framework. when defined, `ARM_NPU` excludes the code if the application was built without NPU support.

 For example: